Saint Francis of Assisi Church, Paris

-Saint Francis of Assisi Church is a Roman Catholic Church located on Rue de Mouzaia in the 19th arrondissement of Paris.
+Saint Francis of Assisi Church is a Roman Catholic church located on Rue de Mouzaia in the 19th arrondissement of Paris.
 It was built between 1914 and 1926, with an interruption caused by the First World War.
 It was dedicated to Saint Francis of Assisi to commemorate the 700th anniversary of the Third Order of Saint Francis, founded in 1222.

 History

-At the site the church there wa a simple crypt, but as the population grew the quarter needed its own church.
-The church was built by two architect brothers, Paul Courcoux and Augustin Courcoux ((1871-1956)] the latter completed the project after the death of his brother.
+At the site the church there was a simple crypt, but as the population grew the quarter needed its own church.
+The church was built by two architect brothers, Paul Courcoux and Augustin Courcoux ((1871–1956)] the latter completed the project after the death of his brother.
 It was constructed of reinforced concrete, in a Neo-Italian-Romanesque style.

 The exterior was largely inspired by the churches of the Italian province of Umbria, where Saint Francis lived, and also he home of Saint Clair, the founder of the Order of the Clarisses.
 The architecture is ver sober, with little ornament, but th4 interior is brightened by colourful stained glass windows, mosaics and paintings.